NalianLu/Norah_Portfolio/README.md

 ## Project 4: Sentiment Analysis on Yelp Reviews
 * Compare the performance of 4 different word embedding techniques (Default Keras Embedding, word2vec, fastText, and GloVe)
 * Build the LSTM(Long Short Term Memory) neural network deep learning model to conduct sentiment analysis on Yelp reviews

+## Project 5: Exploratory Data Analysis (EDA) on Kickstarter Crowdfunding
+* Present two hypotheses to account for the variation in success rates observed over different years and employ visual representations to illustrate the initial findings
+* Construct an interactive dashboard utilizing the Hvplot and Panel packages, enabling the comprehensive exploration of projects across various regions and years